collective/collective.developermanual/source/members/membrane.rst

         If betahaus.emaillogin is installed we also update its catalog so that the email login works after the member has been moved.

-        When all the fields in the user schema validate succesfully, the re-registration email for the new user is automatically send (TODO: Not sure whether this is general condition for Products.Remember)
+        When all the fields in the user schema validate successfully, the re-registration email for the new user is automatically send (TODO: Not sure whether this is general condition for Products.Remember)